-Our backyard orchard has 77 different kinds of fruit trees.
-Fruit and vegetables as well as delicious homemade baked goods available seasonally at our lower ranch farm stand, The Sweet Retreat (coming 2016).
+Homegrown lamb, pork, eggs, fruits and vegetables as well as delicious homemade preserves and baked goods available every weekend (Fri-Sun) at our lower ranch farm stand.

 While we haven't broken ground on it yet, the lower ranch will eventually contain a certified NFAA Field Archery course that will be open to the public.

 Vicarious Ranch is located in the heart of California's Central Coast wine country outside the mission town of San Miguel, near the city of Paso Robles.
 We raise Mini Nubian and Nigerian Dwarf dairy goats and St. Croix sheep to provide milk for our dairy, Indian Valley Creamery.
 In our dairy, we produce artisan goat and sheeps' milk cheeses to pair with our neighbors' wineries.
 We have free-range chickens that provide delicious, beautifully colored eggs which we sell to local health-conscious families.
 We breed the Mangalitsa breed of Old World Hungarian lard pigs (known as Kobe Pork) for gourmets and restaurants all along the west coast.